arraywaves/gitea-migrate/README.md

    ENABLE_MIRROR=set-mirror-mode // default true (if set to false, your new repo won't sync with its Github counterpart.
 To enable mirror mode later you'll need to delete your Gitea repo and re-run Gitea Migrate with `ENABLE_MIRROR` set to true).
    ```

-   Replace the placeholder values with your actual credentials.
+   Replace the placeholder values with your actual credentials - restart the server if it's already running to use any updated settings.

    ### **Mirror Mode** has 3 options: